hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 <!-- Code generated from the comments of the ToolsConfig struct in builder/vmware/common/tools_config.go; DO NOT EDIT MANUALLY -->

-- `tools_upload_flavor` (string) - The flavor of VMware tools to upload into the virtual machine based on the guest operating system.
+- `tools_upload_flavor` (string) - The flavor of VMware Tools to upload into the virtual machine based on the guest operating system.
 Allowed values are `darwin` (macOS), `linux`, and `windows`.
 Default is empty and no version will be uploaded.